Poojaagadhe/Capstone-Project/README.md

 - Efficiency: The Turbo U-Net offers an excellent accuracy-efficiency trade-off, with only 8 million parameters.
 - Clinical Viability: All models maintained {MAE} < 100 HU , validating their potential for clinical dose calculation accuracy.

-# Dataset and Preprocessing
-- Source Data: 181 unique T1-weighted brain MRI and corresponding CT scans in NIFTI (.nii) format.
-- Processed Data: 21,183 high-quality 2D slices.
-- Critical Splitting: Data splitting was performed at the patient level (70% Train, 15% Validation, 15% Test) to strictly prevent data leakage and ensure that performance metrics reflect true model generalization.
-- Preprocessing: Includes image resizing to (256x256) intensity clipping for outliers, and Min-Max normalization to the range {-1, 1}.

 # Future Work
 - To translate these research findings into clinical practice, the following directions are proposed: